Spectral aspects of the Berezin transform: Introduction

 Another theme of this paper is related to Donaldson's program \cite{D} of developing approximate methods for detecting canonical metrics on K\"{a}hler manifolds.
 Interestingly enough, our study of the Berezin transform yields the asymptotic behaviour of the spectrum and of the eigenfunctions of the $Q$-operator, a geometric operator arising in this program, for K\"ahler metrics of constant scalar curvature.
 This behaviour, which was predicted by Donaldson in \cite{D}, is stated in Theorem \ref{cor-quant} below.

 Additionally, Donaldson discovered in \cite{D} a remarkable class of dynamical systems on the space of all Hermitian products on a given complex vector space.
 Section \ref{sec-don} deals with the spectrum of the linearization of such a system at a fixed point.
-We show that it can be, roughly speaking, identified with the one of the Berezin transform associated to a certain POVM.
-We prove that under certain natural assumptions, this linearization in contracting.
-By the Grobman-Hartman theorem and earlier results of Donaldson, this implies in particular that the iterations of this system converge exponentially fast to a fixed point (see Corollary \ref{expcvcor}).
+We show that it can be identified with the quantum channel associated to a certain POVM.
+Using the positivity of the associated spectral gap and under certain natural assumptions, we prove that this linearization is contracting, which confirms Donaldson's prediction via numerical computations in \cite[\S\,3]{D}.
+By the Grobman-Hartman theorem and earlier results of Donaldson, this implies in particular that the iterations of this system converge exponentially fast to its fixed point (see Theorem \ref{thm-expcvcor}), and not only for "almost all initial conditions", as predicted in \cite[\S\,4.1]{D}.
 The use of Hartman's theorem in a related context has been suggested by Fine in \cite{Fin12}.

 This naturally brings us, in Section \ref{sec-bestfit}, to a geometric viewpoint at POVMs.
 Following Oreshkov and Calsamiglia \cite[VII.C]{OC}, we encode them as probability measures in the space of quantum states $\cS$ equipped with the Hilbert-Schmidt metric.
 It turns out that the spectral gap admits a transparent description in terms of the geometry of such metric measure spaces and exhibits a robust behaviour under perturbations of POVMs in the Wasserstein metric.
 In a similar spirit, one can consider a POVM as a data cloud in $\cS$, which leads us to a link between the spectral gap and the diffusion distance, a notion coming from geometric data analysis.